NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 common/   - This directory contains the code that is common
             to both the client and the server.

-service/  - This is the JAX-RS service with multiple root resources packaged as an OSGi bundle.
+service/  - This module contains the code for Social.com, Restaurant Registration and Restaurant services.

 war/      - This module creates a WAR archive containing the code from common and service modules.

-client/   - This is a sample client application that uses
+client/   - This is a sample client application which emulates the typical OAuth flow with the end user confirmation encoded in the code.
-            the CXF JAX-RS API to create HTTP-centric and proxy clients and makes several calls with them.

 From the base directory of this sample (i.e., where this README file is